apfeltee/reverseengineering-scripts/README.md

-a set of small scripts that i use for everyday reverse engineering. do not expect anything groundbreaking here! :-)
+a set of small scripts that i use for everyday reverse engineering.\\
+do not expect anything groundbreaking here! :-)\\

-These are intended as a rough 'overview' - meaning, you won't necessarily get a full conclusion of whatever file (or malware) you scan with them.
+These are intended as a rough 'overview' - meaning, you won't necessarily\\
+get a full conclusion of whatever file (or malware) you scan with them.\\

 what's included:

 - exestrings.rb

-	Prints strings in a PE exe file, similar to what GNU strings does, except that, since windows stores text as two byte UTF-16 (i.e., "foo" => "f\0o\0o") it gets rid of the nulbytes.
-Not a pretty way to do it, but it works.
+	Prints strings in a PE exe file, similar to what GNU strings does, except\\
+	that, since windows stores text as two byte UTF-16 (i.e., "foo" => "f\0o\0o") it\\
+	gets rid of the nulbytes.
+Not a pretty way to do it, but it works.\\

 - grepstrings.rb

-	Searches files for quote--enclosed strings, i.e. using grepstrings on `blah foo "zw0rk b0rk" honk quux` would print "zw0rk b0rk".
+	Searches files for quote-enclosed strings. for example, when\\
+	given `blah foo "zw0rk b0rk" honk quux`, then grepstrings would print "zw0rk b0rk".\\
 	Yes, it's just regular expressions.
-Can be useful for grepping logs.
+Can be useful for grepping logs.\\

 - jsnice.rb